 Corporate Environmental Liabilities and Capital Structure

-We investigate the capital structure implications of corporate environmental liabilities, which are captured using the amount of firms’ toxic production-related waste.
-We document that firms with higher environmental liabilities maintain lower financial leverage ratios, suggesting that environmental liabilities work as a substitute for financial liabilities.
-The substitution effect is more pronounced for larger firms, firms covered by more analysts, firms that have higher sales to principal customers, and firms with greater community concerns.
-Further analysis shows that less environmentally responsible firms have a lower fraction of bank debt in total debt, all else equal, consistent with the notion that banks are more environmentally sensitive than other lenders.
-Overall, our findings imply that being environmentally responsible can enhance firms’ debt capacity and improve the availability of bank credit.
+We investigate the capital structure implications of corporate environmental liabilities, which are measured using the amount of toxic production-related waste produced by firms.
+We document that firms with higher environmental liabilities maintain lower debt-to-assets ratios, suggesting that environmental liabilities work as a substitute for financial liabilities.
+The substitution effect is more pronounced for firms that are larger, followed by more financial analysts, more reliant on principal customers, or more subject to community concerns.
+Further analyses show that ceteris paribus, less environmentally responsible firms have a lower fraction of bank debt in total debt, consistent with the notion that banks are more environmentally sensitive than other lenders.
+Overall, our findings imply that being environmentally responsible can enhance a firm’s debt capacity and improve its access to bank credit.

-Keywords: corporate social responsibility, environmental liability, capital structure, bank debt
+Keywords: corporate social responsibility, corporate environmental responsibility, environmental liability, capital structure, debt structure

 JEL Classification: G32, L11